Ewa6/quoteable-service/docs/api/subscribers-delete-subscriber.md

 ## Sample request

-To remove a subscriber with ID 5, you would send the following request:
+To remove a subscriber with ID 5, send the following request:

 ```shell
 DELETE {base_url}/subscribers/5